vijethabv/image_processinglab/README.md

 6.Develop a program top create an image from 2d array.

+NumPy: is a Python library used for working with arrays.
+It also has functions for working in domain of linear algebra, fourier transform, and matrices.
+Python Imaging Library (PIL)  is a free and open-source additional library for the Python programming language that adds support for opening, manipulating, and saving many different image file formats.
+The numpy.zeros() function returns a new array of given shape and type, with zeros.

 import numpy as np
 from PIL import Image
 import cv2 as c